 PTT's business research team focuses on applied business research in intersection on innovation, management and entrepreneurships particularly in novel and multidisciplinary areas.

 The research topics include digital business models and ecosystems (cf. Internet of Things), robotics, and block chains, innovation ecosystems, collaborative and networked models of innovations, innovation management, collaborative methods of innovations, living labs, collaborative and networked models of innovations as well as management and marketing models for different types of companies.

 The research director of the team is Seppo Leminen, D.Sc.
 (Econ), D.Sc.
 (Tech)

 Most of our research is published in Finnish, but all abstracts are in English too.
-However, in recent years we have also published some research in English, and you can read them here:
+However, in recent years we have also published research in English both in our own series and scientific journals.
+You can read them here:

 If you are interested in our research and expertise, are looking for a research partner or other cooperation opportunities, please contact us.
 Our staff can be directly reached via phone or email - phone numbers can be found at our staff page, and the email addresses are of the standard form "firstname.lastname@example.org".
 In email addresses, please replace Scandinavian letters "ä" and "ö" with "a" and "o", respectively.

 Please note that if calling from abroad, replace the first "0" of the phone number with the Finnish country code "358".